percona/everest-doc/docs/reference/known_limitations.md

 #### Workarounds for PSMDB backup failures

-We have compiled a list of workarounds in a tabular format to help restore the functionality of your backups and ensure that they operate smoothly once again.
+In the following table, we have compiled a list of workarounds to ensure that your backups function properly again.
 {.power-number}